Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide12.png' alt='  ' title='Slide: 12' border='1'  width='85%%'/>

-The core standard for this work is RO-Crate (Research Object Crate) in which all data is input, stored and output.
+The core standard for this work is {{< glossary_link display="RO-Crate" id="ro-crate" >}} (Research Object Crate) in which all data is input, stored and output.
 This a big step for eresearch systems – no longer is there a transformation step on {{< glossary_link display="data onboarding" id="data-onboarding" >}} (we used the term ingest, but some project members and partners found the metaphor distasteful).

 </section>